roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_16.md

  L: 40.0mm, W: Head- 17.0mm, Bow- 4.0mm, D: 15.0mm
 ### Weight
  3.5g
-### Description
-This fibula is fairly corroded, and appears to have had something covering part of the foot due to a less corrosive patch.
-It has a normal spring system.

 [Previous]({% link Roman Military Fibulae/fibula_15.md %}) | [Next]({% link Roman Military Fibulae/fibula_17.md %})